leafsphp/docs/src/modules/views/vite/index.md

 <div class="vt-box-container next-steps">
   <a class="vt-box" href="/modules/views/inertia/">
     <h3 class="next-steps-link">Inertia JS</h3>
-    <small class="next-steps-caption">Learn how to set up a React or Vue JS application to run with Leaf using Inertia and Vite.</small>
+    <small class="next-steps-caption">Learn how to set up React or Vue JS to run with Leaf using Inertia and Vite.</small>
   </a>
 </div>